Mattress Guides

 Similarities

-• Both materials are used similarly—they typically make-up either the comfort layer or middle layer of most modern beds, including all-foam and hybrid mattresses.
+- Both materials are used similarly; they typically make up either the comfort layer or middle layer of most modern beds, including all-foam and hybrid mattresses.

-• Both foams can be made in various firmness levels, including soft, medium-soft, medium, medium-firm, and firm.
+- Both foams can be made in various firmness levels, including soft, medium-soft, medium, medium-firm, and firm.
 These firmness options are designed to accommodate different body types and sleep positions.

-• Both offer contouring and pressure relief to relieve muscle tension and prevent pressure points.
+- Both offer contouring and pressure relief to relieve muscle tension and prevent pressure points.

-• Both have minimal motion transfer, ideal for couples with different sleep schedules and those who frequently toss and turn during sleep.
+- Both have minimal motion transfer, ideal for couples with different sleep schedules and those who frequently toss and turn during sleep.

-• In addition to mattresses, both materials are used in mattress toppers, pillows, seat cushions, and mattress pads.
+- In addition to mattresses, both materials are used in mattress toppers, pillows, seat cushions, and mattress pads.

-• Both memory foam and gel memory foam mattresses are available in all standard mattress sizes
+- Both memory foam and gel memory foam mattresses are available in all standard mattress sizes

 Differences

-• Gel-infused memory foam tends to be more breathable than traditional memory foam.
+- Gel-infused memory foam tends to be more breathable than traditional memory foam.
 However, foam made with an open-cell structure can also have a similar cooling effect.

-• Memory foam infused with gel may have more responsiveness than traditional varieties, allowing it to spring back into place faster.
+- Memory foam infused with gel may have more responsiveness than traditional varieties, allowing it to spring back into place faster.

 Possible Alternatives

-To make their mattresses more breathable, and ultimately, more comfortable, many brands use other infusions and manufacturing methods of construction.
+To make their mattresses more breathable and, ultimately, more comfortable, many brands use other infusions and manufacturing methods of construction.
 While open-cell and gel-infused memory foam are both great options, any of the following alternatives may also help you find a cooler night’s sleep.

-Plant-Based Substitutes
+1) Plant-Based Substitutes

 Most mattress foams are made with petroleum-based oils, which causes them to draw in and retain heat.
 Some brands now use plant-based oils to construct their foam, making them more breathable and more responsive than standard memory foam.